anubhav06/flask-socketio/README.md

 ## Installation

-1. Run `pip install requirements.txt` to install the dependencies
+1. Run `pip install -r requirements.txt` to install the dependencies
 2. Run `python main.py` to start the server

 ## Steps to test out